Bread Not Rising? Here’s Why (and How to Fix It)

 The Yeast Is Too Old

-If the yeast you’re using is expired, chances are you will not get a good rise (if any at all) from it.
+If the yeast you’re using is expired, chances are your bread will not get a good rise (if any) from it.
 Yeast is a microorganism and does have a definite life span.
-For best results, always make sure to use yeast before the “best by” date.
+For best results, always use yeast before the “best by” date.

 To make sure it is ready to go, always proof yeast before adding it to your bread dough.